 Lithuania is an exciting and developing country in the Baltic, with numerous and prestigious academic institutions spread throughout the country.
 Today there are two universities in Lithuania that offer English programs for international students: the Lithuanian University of Health Sciences and the Vilnius University.

 Lithuania is located in the north-eastern part of Europe and is one of the Baltic states.
 In 1990, Lithuania became the first soviet republic to declare its independence, in a step that ultimately led to the fall of the Soviet Union.
-Lithuania actively spught closer relations with Western Europe, and became the first Baltic state that applied for membership in NATO.
-Lithuania became a full member in the European Union in 2004.
+Lithuania actively sought closer relations with Western Europe, and became the first Baltic state that applied for membership in NATO.
+Lithuania became a full member of the European Union in 2004.